 Designated Safeguarding Lead

-We have a Designated Safeguarding Lead (DSL) who takes lead responsibility for safeguarding children and child protection and has received appropriate training and support for this role.
-XXXXXXX is a senior member of the academy leadership team, and their responsibilities are explicit in their job description.
+We have a Designated Safeguarding Lead (DSL) Roberta Reilly who takes lead responsibility for safeguarding children and child protection and has received appropriate training and support for this role.
+Roberta Reilly is a senior member of the academy leadership team, and their responsibilities are explicit in their job description.

-We also have (a) Deputy Safeguarding Lead (add if more than one due to academy size), who will provide cover for the DSL when they are not available.
+We also have (a) Deputy Safeguarding Leads (Jamie Gawler and Joanne Provines) who will provide cover for the DSL when they are not available.
 Our Deputy Safeguarding Lead (s) has/have received the same training as our DSL.
 They will provide additional support to ensure the responsibilities for child protection and safeguarding children are fully embedded within the academy ethos and that specific duties are discharged.
 They will assist the DSL in managing referrals, attending child protection conferences, reviews, core group meetings and other meetings of a safeguarding and protection nature to support the child/children.

 We acknowledge the need for effective and appropriate communication between all members of staff in relation to safeguarding children.
 Our DSL will ensure there is a structured procedure within our academy, which will be followed by all the members of our academy community in cases of suspected abuse.